 This isn’t always a smart move since a strong logo helps a company create a strong foundation and image even in the beginning stages.

-Some of the biggest names in business dish out millions for their visual identity and this has been fundamentally in giving them brand power.
+Some of the biggest names in business dish out millions for their visual identity, which has been fundamentally giving them brand power.

 Think about it.

 How successful would Nike be without such an easy to recognise logo?

 This list is endless, but you get the idea.

 Your logo matters more than you think, and that’s why you might need to get what you pay for.

 It’s not just a design on a page.